staking-foundation/diva-dao/Community-Guidelines.md

 The Diva Staking Decentralized Autonomous Organization (the ‘Diva Staking DAO’) is an unincorporated association of individuals, entities, associations and/or other persons or groups of persons holding the DIVA token AND having completed a process referred to as “delegation”.
 The Diva Staking DAO is not intended to, and shall not be deemed to, be a legal person or have a legal personality separate from the DAO Members.
 Without limiting the generality of the foregoing, the DAO is not intended to be, and shall not be deemed to be, a partnership.

 The Diva Staking DAO purpose is the curation and updating of the public software materials referred to as the Diva Protocol.
-For the avoidance of doubt the Diva Staking DAO is not intended to administering or managing the Diva Protocol in any manner whatsoever, being its mission limited to making the blockchain interaction commonly known as ‘staking’ more accessible, efficient and resilient by the usage of non-proprietary software
+For the avoidance of doubt the Diva Staking DAO is not intended to administering or managing the Diva Protocol in any manner whatsoever, being its mission limited to making the blockchain interaction commonly known as ‘staking’ more accessible, efficient and resilient by the usage of non-proprietary software.

 ## Section 2.
 Governance Tokens